 Terriers have a history of being bred for tasks such as hunting, vermin control, and guarding.
 Barking served as a useful tool in these roles, alerting their human companions to the presence of prey or potential threats.
 This historical background can contribute to their tendency to bark, as it's deeply ingrained in their genetics.

 Skye Terriers are known for being alert and watchful, which can translate into barking when they sense something unusual or want to draw attention.
 While Skye Terriers are not typically considered the most vocal among terrier breeds, some individuals may be more prone to barking than others.
-Effective training and socialization can help manage and reduce excessive barking in Skye Terriers, ensuring they are well-behaved and not disruptive.
+Effective training and socialisation can help manage and reduce excessive barking in Skye Terriers, ensuring they are well-behaved and not disruptive.

 In summary, terrier breeds, including Skye Terriers, may have a tendency to bark, but individual barking habits can vary widely.
-With proper training and socialization, owners can teach their terriers when it's appropriate to bark and when to remain quiet, helping to strike a balance between alertness and tranquillity in their canine companions.
+With proper training and socialisation, owners can teach their terriers when it's appropriate to bark and when to remain quiet, helping to strike a balance between alertness and tranquillity in their canine companions.